Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 #

-Where Dashlane truly stands above the rest, though, is the VPN it includes in its premium tier.
-Dashlane uses a licensed version of Hotspot Shield, which on its own costs $12.99 per month.
+Where Dashlane truly stands above the rest, though, is the VPN it includes on all tiers.
+Dashlane uses a licensed version of Hotspot Shield, which would cost $12.99 per month on its own.
 You get it with Dashlane for just $4.99 per month.
-The version Dashlane offers is more limited, but it still offers tremendous value for those who are new to VPNs.
+The version Dashlane offers is admittedly more limited, but it still offers tremendous value for those who are new to VPNs.

 However, you’re going to be paying quite a bit more for this feature.
 From the standpoint of cost to benefits received, you get more for your money from Bitwarden.